History of the Town of Glen Echo

 The Baltzley Brothers Establish Glen Echo – 1889

 Glen Echo began in 1889 when two brothers, Edwin and Edward Baltzley, purchased land along the Potomac River from Cabin John Creek in Maryland to the Walhonding Road area and named it Glen-Echo-on-the-Potomac.
 They envisioned stone castles on their land and referred to the area as “The Washington Rhine.”
 To provide the stone for the castles that they hoped people would build, they opened five local quarries, one of which is still operating on Seven Locks Road.
 (Read More: Debbie Lange: History of Glen Echo)

-“Glen Echo, The Remarkable Saga of a Very Small Town” has just been published and is available from the town office or our online shop.
+“Glen Echo, The Remarkable Saga of a Very Small Town” is available from the town office or our online shop.
 Written by Carlotta Anderson, the 172-page book with 57 illustrations covers the history of the town from its days as a Native Indian encampment through the Centennial of its founding in 2004.

 View the Town Map – The Town of Glen Echo is highlighted in yellow.